-As noted, the West Line Shippers assert that the first reversal violated a Commission order approving rates for the flow of volumes between Phoenix and Tucson and that SFPP should not have reversed the line without canceling its tariff for west to east service.
+As noted, the West Line Shippers assert that the first reversal violated a Commission order approving rates for the flow of volumes between Phoenix and Tucson and that SFPP should not have reversed the line without canceling its tanff for west to east service.
 First, the Commission affirms the ALJ's decision that the Commission does not have jurisdiction over SFPP's decision to reverse the flow of the 6-inch line.
-1/ Each time the line was reversed, this constituted an abandonment of all west-to-east, or east-to-west, service over the 6-inch line.
+Each time the line was reversed, this constituted an abandonment of all west-to-east, or east-to-west, service over the 6-inch line.
 Abandonment of service by an oil pipeline is not subject to the Commission's jurisdiction.
-While it might have been better form for SFPP to have canceled the relevant tariffs, SFPP clearly provided notice to its shippers that it was not holding itself out to provide at that times it reversed the 6-inch line, a protest to the tariff cancellation would have been dismissed, contrary to complainants' assertions.
+While it might have been better form for SFPP to have canceled the relevant tariffs, SFPP clearly provided notice to its shippers that it was not holding itself out to provide at that times it reversed the 6-inch line and operations ceased accordingly.
+Given the lack of jurisdiction over the reversal of the line, a protest to the tariff cancellation would have been dismissed, contrary to complainants' assertions.
 Moreover, as SFPP was under no obligation to establish or maintain the west-to-east flow in the first place, SFPP could not have violated a Commission order "establishing" the service.
 Construction, entry and abandonment of service by oil pipelines are not subject to the Commission's jurisdiction.